moq-wg/moq-transport/draft-ietf-moq-transport.md

 #### MAX_SUBSCRIBE_ID {#max-subscribe-id}

-The MAX_SUBSCRIBE_ID parameter (key 0x02) communicates an initial value for the Maximum Subscribe ID the peer can use when making subscriptions.
+The MAX_SUBSCRIBE_ID parameter (key 0x02) communicates an initial value for the Maximum Subscribe ID to the receiving subscriber.
 The default value is 0, so if not specified, the peer MUST NOT create subscriptions.

 ## GOAWAY {#message-goaway}